bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 ## About

-The workspace contains browser-based Visual Studio Code, and other browser-based tools that make it comfortable working with dockerized environments.
+The workspace contains browser-based Visual Studio Code and multiple tools which make working with Ansible and Terraform more convenient.

-[GIF]

-Workspace has the following Ansible tools installed:
+**Ansible tools:**

 - [**Ansible Ara**](https://github.com/ansible-community/ara).
 Configured to track execution of all ansible playbooks, has UI.
 - [**Ansible-pre-commit**](https://github.com/adarnimrod/ansible-pre-commit)